IHateGameDev/TEL/Pages/Guidelines.md

   for (unsigned char i = 0; i < 255; i++)
     info->update();

-  telExtensionUnload(extension, "cleanup"/* cleanup function name '\0' or "" for not using cleanup function */);
+  telExtensionUnload(extension, "cleanup"/* cleanup function name '\0' / "" / 0 / nullptr for not using cleanup function */);
 }
 ```